trdroid/Android-Examples/Fragments/README.md

 More than one activtiy is needed to accommodate user interfaces for a wide variety of device form factors.
 The device form factors could be categorized into subset of devices with similar user interface requirements.
 The user inteface for each subset of devices can be handled by an activity, resulting in multiple activities to cover the whole range of user interface requirements.
 This could possibly result in duplication of business logic across all these activities, or an effort in factoring out the common code and making it available across these activities.

 A better solution is to use Fragments which allow for the creation of the user interfaces in a modular way.
 A user interface can be modularized with fragments, with each fragment encapsulating a portion of the user interface along with the control logic.
-The modularity implies that the fragments can be be arranged in an Activity as needed.
+The modularity implies that the fragments can be arranged in an Activity as needed.

 ### Availability

 The Fragment class was released with Android 3.0 (API Level 11).
 The Activity class in and above API Level 11 is aware of the Fragment class.

-Android provided a support library to make the Fragments available to devices running Android 1.6 (API Level 4) or higher.
+Android provided a <b><i>support library</b></i> to make the Fragments available to devices running Android 1.6 (API Level 4) or higher.
 The Activity class (android.app.Activity) below API Level 11 has no knowledge of the Fragment class.
 Therefore to use Fragments in devices running API Level < 11, including API Level > 11, Android provided a Fragment-aware Activity class in the support library called FragmentActivity (android.support.v4.app.FragmentActivity).

 To use Fragments in devices running API Level > 4, including API Level > 11, the activity class should extend FragmentActivity (android.support.v4.app.FragmentActivity) rather than Activity (andoird.app.Activity).